-CMB Lensing is the Gravitational Lensing of Cosmic Microwave Background (CMB) photons by high-density regions.
-Mapping of the density of the universe is being attempted through analysis of the CMB to look for and analyze CMB Lensing.
-The method is to produce a Lensing Map of the CMB, looking for deviations from its expected Angular Power Spectrum that could reflect gravitational lensing by a Galaxy Cluster (CL), etc. Analysis involves deducing the Lensing Deflection Field created by a supposed dense region.
+CMB lensing is the gravitational lensing of CMB photons by high-density regions.
+Mapping of the density of the universe is being attempted through analysis of the CMB to look for and analyze CMB lensing.
+The method is to produce a lensing map of the CMB, looking for deviations from its expected angular power spectrum that could reflect gravitational lensing by a galaxy cluster, etc. Analysis involves deducing the lensing deflection field created by a supposed dense region.

 Delensing is figuring out what the CMB would look like if there were no lensing.
-One method uses the Cosmic Infrared Background (CIB).
-CIB sources, to a large extent, are the same dense regions as produce CMB Lensing, offering independent information on how the CMB is likely to be lensed.
+One method uses the cosmic infrared background.
+CIB sources, to a large extent, are the same dense regions as produce CMB lensing, offering independent information on how the CMB is likely to be lensed.